annebrown/docs-tech/content/1.frameworks/nuxt3/navi/expand-on-visit.md

 ---
 title: Expand On Visit
-description: Expand Navi to Entry for Current Route
+description: Expand Navi to Entry for Current RoutelastModified: '2025-03-22'
-lastModified: '2025-03-22'
 ---

 Collapsible navi tree to auto-expand to show current page's locan, on each new page render